cheomanigua/webdocse/content/docs/firebase.md

 # Deploying

+In this section I will explain three different ways to deploy your app to Firebase.

 ## 1. Hugo site to Firebase Hosting (static site)

 1. Go to [Firebase](https://console.firebase.google.com) and create a new project